The effect of gravity on bubble-particle collisions in turbulence: Results

 To directly measure the overall effect of preferential sampling on the collision kernel, we compute the radial distribution function at collision distance $g(r_c)$, which reflects the probability of finding a particle at a distance $r_c$ from another particle relative to a uniform distribution.
 In short, $g(r_c) < 1$ and $>1$ indicate segregation and clustering, which respectively either decreases or increases the collision rate based on (\ref{eq:CollisionKernelKinematic_4pi_G}).
 Figure \ref{fig:RDF_G}(\textit{a}) shows $g(r_c)$ as a function of $St/Fr$.
 Focusing on the lowest $1/Fr$ case when gravity is still weak, bubbles and particles form their own clusters so $g_{bb}(r_c)$ and $g_{pp}(r_c)>1$.
 However, since bubbles and particles individually cluster at different regions of the flow owing to their different relative densities, they segregate and $g_{bp}(r_c)<1$.
 The segregation is strongest at $St = 1$ when $g_{bp}(r_c)$ reaches its lowest value, which is consistent with the no gravity case \citep{chan_bubbleparticle_2023}.
-As $1/Fr$ increases, the particles return to a uniform distribution and the extent of segregation reduces, eventually approaching $g_{bp}(r_c) = 1$.
-We note that $g_{bp}(r_c)$ for $St \geq 0.5$ collapses when plotted against $St/Fr$ as shown in figure \ref{fig:RDF_G}(\textit{a}).
-This may be because particle clusters are affected by preferential sampling \citep{wang_settling_1993}, which scales as $St/Fr$ as shown in figure \ref{fig:fluidVelPpos}(\textit{a}).
-Curiously, $g_{bp}(r_c)$ for $St \geq 0.5$ already deviates noticeably from the $1/Fr \rightarrow 0$ limit between $10^{-1} \lesssim St/Fr \lesssim 10^{0}$ despite $g_{pp}(r_c)$ and $g_{bb}(r_c)$ remaining mostly constant, i.e. bubbles and particles still cluster as strongly as before.
-From figure \ref{fig:fluidVelPpos}(\textit{c}), in this range of $St/Fr$, the bubble $\langle R^2 \rangle$ already decreases for $St = 0.5$ and the particle $\langle R^2 \rangle$ already increases for $St \geq 1$.
+As $1/Fr$ increases, {the extent of segregation reduces and eventually reaches $g_{bp}(r_c) = 1$.} We note that $g_{bp}(r_c)$ for $St \geq 0.5$ collapses when plotted against $St/Fr$ as shown in figure \ref{fig:RDF_G}(\textit{a}).
+This may be because particle clusters are affected by preferential sampling \citep{wang_settling_1993}, which scales as $St/Fr$ as shown in figure \ref{fig:fluidVelPpos}(\textit{a}). {Curiously, neither $g_{bb}(r_c)$ nor $g_{pp}(r_c)$ reaches 1 even at the largest tested value of $St/Fr$, which indicates that reduced bubble or particle clustering is not the primary cause of the reduced segregation.
+On closer inspection, }$g_{bp}(r_c)$ for $St \geq 0.5$ already deviates noticeably from the $1/Fr \rightarrow 0$ limit between $10^{-1} \lesssim St/Fr \lesssim 10^{0}$ despite $g_{pp}(r_c)$ and $g_{bb}(r_c)$ remaining mostly constant, i.e. bubbles and particles still cluster as strongly as before.
+From figure \ref{fig:fluidVelPpos}(\textit{c}), in this range of $St/Fr$, the {value of the} bubble $\langle R^2 \rangle$ already decreases for $St = 0.5$ and the {value of the} particle $\langle R^2 \rangle$ already increases for $St \geq 1$.
 This suggests the bubbles and particle clusters migrate closer together which would increase $g_{bp}(r_c)$.
 For the tested parameters, $g_{bp}(r_c)$ is not sensitive to $\Rey_\lambda$.
 To account for segregation in the model by \citet{dodin_collision_2002}, we multiply $g_{bp}(r_c)$ to $\Gamma^{(DEX)}$ to obtain $\Gamma^{(DEXc)}$, which is plotted in figure \ref{fig:RDF_G}(\textit{b}).
 As anticipated, $\Gamma^{(DEXc)}$ agrees excellently with the simulation data at the lowest $St$, indicating that the model correctly represents the relevant physics when corrected for the effect of segregation.